urieco/General-Notes-About-Computing/Programming Languages/JavaScript.md

 console.log(leak);   // print out 'var variable'
 console.log(noLeak); // 'noLeak' is not defined
 ```
-- `var` tolerates redeclarations.
-Later redeclarations will overwrite the previous ones.
+- `var` tolerates re-declarations.
+Later re-declarations will overwrite the previous ones.
 - `var` variables can be declared below their usage, or 'hoisted' ('raised') to the top of the function.
 Declarations are hoisted, but assignments (x = 1) are not (Although JS allows the usage of variable without even declaring, it's generally a bad practice)
 ```javascript
 x = 5; // Assign 5 to x